 Permanent cookies are placed on the hard drive of your device and not deleted when you close the current browser.
 They are also called “persistent cookies,” as well as “stored cookies.”

-They are the type of cookies that raise much privacy concerns over cookies.
+They are the type of cookies that raise many privacy concerns over cookies.

 However, they are handy for providing a customized user experience, analyzing return visitor behavior, and advertising to the correct prospects because permanent cookies store information for an indefinite time.

 Browser independent cookies act like permanent cookies, only different in that they are not stored on your browser.

 Instead, they are stored in separate program files, which makes them trickier to delete unless a user installs a separate cookie remover.